BerylCrescent/challenge_portfolio_Wiola/README.md

 * View columns - enables the user to choose which attributes are displayed.
 Intuitive,

-* Filter Table - works in a simillar way to the search panel, but is a better version of this function and not highlited enough.
+* Filter Table - works in a similar way to the search panel, but is a better version of this function and not highlighted enough.
 It additionally helps us to clarify which particular attribute are we interested in finding,

 * Language - used to translate the app into Polish or English.
 Intuitive, however not all elements are translated to Polish, which should be improved,